nisevi/primes_table/README.md

 ## Usage

-- By default the table it will be generated as a matrix of 10X10;
+- By default the table will be generated as a matrix of 10X10;

 - Only values greater or equal than 10 will be considered for specifying rows or columns;